tony-reddington/mayan-riviera-travel/README.md

 # Mayan Riviera Travel website
 ![responsive website](documents/responsive-image.jpg)

-## The goal of this website is to showcase information about tour availability in the Mayan Riviera coastal region and surrounding areas.
-It will provide the customers with reliable transport from their hotels, knowledgeable tour guides, good value for money and give the user a full sense of security whilst travelling.
+## The goal of this website is to showcase tour availability in the Mayan Riviera coastal region and surrounding areas.
+It will provide the customers with transport from their hotels, knowledgeable tour guides, good value for money and give the user a full sense of security whilst travelling.

-## UX
+## User Experience (UX)

 ### User Goals
 * Check tour availability
-* Identify how much time needed for each tour option to determine which tour to choose.
+* Identify how much time is needed for each tour option to determine which tour to choose.
 * Check the price of the trips
 * Contact the company to check if there is availability for the people travelling.
 * Contact the company to ask for additional tour information.
-* Ensuring security is of vital importance to the company, so the travellers are safe.
 * Checking collection times

 ### User Stories